WHY DO WE FALL ILL?

-Answer: (a) A disease or condition which affects a large number of people at the same time is called epidemic. e.g. out break of plague in China in 2009.
+Answer: (a) A disease or condition which affects a large number of people at the same time is called an epidemic. e.g. an outbreak of plague in China in 2009.

-Endemic disease is disease or condition that is constantly present in a particular community or localized region. e.g. Hepatitis A, Malaria, Dengue are endemic in India.
+An Endemic disease is a disease or condition that is constantly present in a particular community or localised region. e.g. Hepatitis A, Malaria, Dengue are endemic in India.

-(b) Jaundice or hepatitis is a viral disease which affects liver.
+(b) Jaundice or hepatitis is a viral disease which affects the liver.

 Q60: What do you mean by Phagocytosis?

-Answer: WBCs or leukocytes play an important role in defense mechanism of a body.
+Answer: WBCs or leukocytes play an important role in a defence mechanism of a body.
 When a foreign body or microbe (e.g. bacterium) enters the blood stream, leukocytes surround the microbe and engulf them.
 Thus the microbes are destroyed.
 This process of engulfing and destroying foreign bodies is called phagocytosis.